World’s Best Lasagna Recipe (Made Easy with Sweet Italian sausage)

 • Large Pot: Make sure you have a large pot.
 You’re going to need one to boil the lasagna in.

-• Colander: A colander, aka strainer, is needed to strain the lasagna after boiling it.
+• Colander: A colander, aka a strainer, is needed to strain the lasagna after boiling it.

-• 2 Spatulas: You will need a spatula to break the ground beef up and chop it into small pieces.
+• 2 Spatulas: You will need a spatula to break and chop up the ground beef.

 • Big Spoon: Have a big spoon on deck to scoop and stir the sauce.